misaeng12/Datamining_Project/README.md

-## Datamining Project
+## Prediction of Closeure Rate of Cafes
-Prediction of Closeure Rate of Cafes using Classification Models and Survival Analysis
+using Classification Models and Survival Analysis